apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 Protocols like STOMP 1.1, inform the broker of which host the client is attempting to connect with.
-The broker will search it's list of virtual hosts to find the first host who has a configured `host-name` that matches.
+The broker will search it's list of virtual hosts to find the first host who has a configured `host_name` that matches.
 Protocols which do NOT support virtual hosts, will just connect to the first virtual host defined in the configuration file.

-* `host-name` : a host name that the virtual host is known as.
+* `host_name` : a host name that the virtual host is known as.
 This element should be repeated multiple times if the host has many host names.

-A `virtual-host` element may be configured with the following attributes:
+A `virtual_host` element may be configured with the following attributes:

 * `enabled` : if set to false, then the virtual host will be disabled.

 * `purge_on_startup` : if set to true, the persistent state of the broker will be purged when the broker is started up.

-The `virtual-host` can also define multiple `destination` and `queue` elements to secure or tune how message delivery works for different destinations or queues.
+The `virtual_host` can also define multiple `destination` and `queue` elements to secure or tune how message delivery works for different destinations or queues.
 If none are defined, then sensible default settings are used which allow queue and destinations to be auto created as they get accessed by applications.

-Finally `virtual-host` configuration should also include a message store configuration element to enable message persistence on the virtual host.
+Finally `virtual_host` configuration should also include a message store configuration element to enable message persistence on the virtual host.

 ##### Destinations